St Joseph's College, Ferntree Gully: Curriculum

 The curriculum is based on the Salesian Preventative System, and as such nurturing relationships between teacher and student are important.
-Religious Education from Years 7-12 is a compulsory subject, and other subjects are informed by the Curriculum and Standards Framework and the Victorian Curriculum and Assessment Authority.
+Religious Education from Years 7–12 is a compulsory subject, and other subjects are informed by the Victorian Essential Learning Standards and the Victorian Curriculum and Assessment Authority.

 The LEAP programme was introduced in 1997 for Year 7 students, and as it was successful was introduced the following year for Year 8 students.
 Their classrooms are off-limits to the rest of the school, and team teaching takes place.
 That is, one teacher is up the front and the other helps the students around the classroom.
 Students take a common curriculum at this stage with Religious Education, English, Humanities, Mathematics, Art, Science, Music and Drama.
 Italian and Japanese are taught for one semester each.

 Year 9 students who achieve a B average in the first semester (and confirmed in the second semester) may take a Unit 1/2 subject as part of the Accelerated Program.
 This is as per the Acceleration Policy.
 The results entry criteria in the case of a small Year 11/12 subject is a C average in English and a B average in other subjects.
 Year 9 is also a transition year into the Middle School, with core subjects and elective subjects including Multimedia and Agricultural Science.
 Civics and Commerce is a compulsory subject.
 Year 10 students move into the senior curriculum and choose four electives including a VCE study.
 As of 2005, the Year 9 students will have their own campus and innovative curriculum.

-The Occhiena Centre provides educational support for students in Years 7 - 12 and extension learning program for students in Years 7 - 8.
-Students in Years 7 - 12 are able to participate in extension or accelerated learning programs.
+The Occhiena Centre provides educational support for students in Years 7–12 and extension learning program for students in Years 7–8.
+Students in Years 7–12 are able to participate in extension or accelerated learning programs.

 The Senior School offers VCE, VCAL and VET studies.

 Moving into the next grade is controlled by the Promotions Policy and there is a committee for this.
 If they fail to meet the standards for passing, they attend an Academic Advancement meeting and argue their case for promotion which may include factors like family history and resilience.

+St Joseph's College offers its senior students the Victorian Certificate of Education (VCE).